Breathing Techniques to Tone the Vagus Nerve: A Simple Guide

 Alternate nostril breathing

 Alternate nostril breathing, also known as Nadi Shodhana, is a yoga technique that can help balance the body’s energy and promote relaxation.
 This technique involves breathing through one nostril at a time while blocking the other nostril.
+It is one of the effective vagus nerve breathing exercises for anxiety relief.
 To practice alternate nostril breathing, follow these steps:

 • Find a comfortable seated position, either in a chair or on the floor.